Engagement Ring vs. Wedding Ring: What’s the Difference?

-In addition to the historical meaning of the wedding ring, there is also a symbolic aspect as well.
-The circular shape of a ring represents eternity and infinity, and the hole through the ring signifies a doorway leading to events in the future.
-To give someone a ring indicates the commitment of never-ending and immortal love.
+In addition to the historical significance of wedding rings, there is also a symbolic aspect.
+The circle of the ring represents eternity and infinity, and the hole in the ring represents the door leading to future events.
+Giving someone a ring shows a commitment to endless, eternal love.

 Do I need to wear both an engagement and wedding ring?

 Because the engagement ring is traditionally the flashier and more extravagant ring of the two, most women wear the engagement ring on their left-hand ring fingers.

 Many women will also wear their wedding bands stacked underneath their engagement rings, while some women choose to wear just one ring to represent both.
 Many jewelers sell engagement rings and wedding bands as a set so they match and look elegant when worn together.

 However, this is not a requirement and you and your partner can choose to buy wedding bands at your leisure if you wish to have them at all.

 Men typically receive wedding bands on the day of their wedding ceremonies.
 These groom’s wedding bands are generally thicker in width than bridal wedding bands and are usually made of one type of precious metal, such as gold, silver, or platinum.